saisurajch/AI_Image_Gallery/README.md

 ## Deployment

 ### Frontend
-Deploy the frontend on [Vercel](https://vercel.com) or any other platform that supports Next.js.
+Deploy the frontend using [Vercel](https://vercel.com) or any other Next.js-compatible platform.

 ### Backend
 Deploy the Lambda functions and pipeline configuration using AWS CLI or a CI/CD pipeline.

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request.
+Fork the repository and submit a pull request.

 ## License